stub42/layer-snap/README.md

         revision: null
 ```

-In addition, you should declare Juju resource slots for the snaps.
-This
+In addition, for Juju 2.0 you should declare Juju resource slots for
-allows operators to have snaps distributed from their Juju controller
+the snaps.
+This allows operators to have snaps distributed from their
-node rather than the snap store, and is necessary for when your charm
+Juju controller node rather than the Snap Store, and is necessary for
-is deployed in network restricted environments.
+when your charm is deployed in network restricted environments.

 ```yaml
 resources: